data-mkdozistats/weather-analysis-project/README.md

-WEATHER ANALYSIS PROJECT

-OVERVIEW
+# Weather Analysis Project

+## Project Overview

-This project analyzes weather data using Python, Pandas, Matplotlib, and SciPy.
-The objective is to understand the distribution and variability of weather variables such as Temperature, Humidity, Rainfall, and Wind Speed through descriptive statistical analysis and graphical visualization.
+This project analyzes daily weather data using Python.
+The aim is to study the distribution, variability, and patterns of weather variables such as Temperature, Humidity, Rainfall, and Wind Speed using descriptive statistics and data visualization techniques.

-DATASET
+## Objectives

+- Analyze weather variables using statistical methods.
+- Measure central tendency and dispersion.
+- Study the shape of data distributions.
+- Visualize weather patterns using graphs.
+- Interpret skewness and kurtosis.

+## Dataset Description

-The dataset contains daily weather observations with the following variables:
+The dataset contains 30 daily weather observations with the following variables:

 - Date
 - Temperature (°C)
 - Humidity (%)
 - Rainfall (mm)
-- WindSpeed (km/h)
+- Wind Speed (km/h)

-TOOLS USED
+## Tools and Libraries

 - Python
 - Pandas